 How To Fix The P0029 OBD-II Trouble Code

-Fixing the P0029 trouble code at home can save you a couple hundred dollars.
-Although it is pretty easy fix, if you are not comfortable working on your vehicle by your self, make sure to call someone who has experience in fixing cars.
+Fixing the P0029 trouble code at home can save you a couple of hundred dollars.
+Although it is a pretty easy fix, if you are not comfortable working on your vehicle by yourself, make sure to call someone who has experience in fixing cars.
 Here is how to fix the P0029 trouble code (replacing the exhaust valve control solenoid):

 1. Get a new exhaust variable valve timing solenoid